microsoft/fhir-starter/scripts/Readme.md

 ## Step 2.
 Setup Postman
-Once the script finishes deployment, users can use Postman to test access to the new FHIR Service.
+Once the script finishes deployment, customers can use Postman to test access to the new FHIR Service.
 Instructions on setting up Postman can be found in the docs directory [here](../docs/postman.md).

 ### Auth Layout